statsig-io/docs/docs/integrations/openai.md

 openai.api_key = "your_openai_key"  # Replace with your own key
-statsig.initialize("your_statsig_secret")  # Replace with your Statsig secret user = StatsigUser("user-id") #This is a placeholder ID - in a normal experiment Statsig recommends using a user's actual unique ID for consistency in targetting.
+statsig.initialize("your_statsig_secret")  # Replace with your Statsig secret user = StatsigUser("user-id") #This is a placeholder ID - in a normal experiment Statsig recommends using a user's actual unique ID for consistency in targeting.
 See https://docs.statsig.com/client/concepts/user
 ```

 ### The ask_question Function